mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 For Phase 3, the original design was modified so it could be manufactured as a 3D printed prototype.
 The goal of the prototype was to demonstrate the main gear reduction function of the design at a reduced scale and under safe operating conditions.

+The first prototype iteration was a manual gear train demonstration.
+It included the printed gear train, a hand-crank input, and a single output wheel.
+This version was used to verify the expected 9:1 gear ratio by counting the number of input rotations required to produce one full output rotation.

-The first version of the printed prototype was designed for manual testing.
-The later version was improved into a working motorized model with a motor-driven input and an output turning dial.
-This allowed the gear train to operate continuously and made the reduced output speed easier to observe.
+The second prototype iteration used the same gear dimensions, but it was improved into a working motorized model.
+A motor was added to drive the input shaft, and a turning dial was added to the output side so the reduced output speed could be observed continuously.

 ### Design Changes for 3D Printing